Explore the wider estate at Blickling

 The Great Wood

-See dazzling displays of autumn colour across the wider estate.
+See dazzling displays of spring colour across the wider estate.
 If you're looking for a walk that takes in all the best bits of Blickling's ancient woodland, with stunning views across the lake to the hall itself, then try our Estate walk.

 You can walk across much of this historic countryside using waymarked routes and the estate also connects with other national paths, including the Weavers Way (PDF / 0.7MB) download .